Quitch/Galactic-War-Multiplanetary-Systems/README.md

 1. Install the mod
 2. Install map packs from the supported map packs list
-3. On the Galactic War Loadout screen select either "GWMS Multiplanetary" or "GWMS Multiplanetary Starts" from the systems list (not both)
+3. On the Galactic War Loadout screen select either "Multiplanetary Systems" or "Multiplanetary Spawns" from the systems list (not both)